msheliga1/pj3ReactQLCoalViolence/README.md

                 -> Was able to change this in server/utils/auth.js authMiddleware method.
 Great!!
             3001/ anything else claims no file client\build\index.html.
                 -> The build also complains about this.
+        Got users working.
+Great 1st step.
+        Got addUser working.
+Great next step.
+        Figured out that books array seems to be "embedded" in Users.
+            - Similar to how Comments were embedded in Thoughts (Act 24?)
+        Added saveBook
+        Added removeBook
+            - HORRIBLE error.
+Clear I was missing a : before STring, but didnt' even tell me what file!
+                Not sure if file typeDefs or resolvers.
+But type defs has 99% of the String values.
+                Eventually able to change line numbers in error msg (at bottom) by adding blank line.s Blanks must be added inside back-ticks.
+Finally found the missing :.
+                Incredible how hard this is to find even when you know it must be before String.

     Commit and push files back to gitHub/branch.
 (For multi-programming: Issue pull request, approve, merge).
     Deploy code (Settings...CodeAndAnimation->Pages on left, GitHub Pages->Branch->main, save)